Merkoba/Hue/README.md

 "global_settings_default_speech_x"
 >Default programmed speech for each synth key to play on middle click or /speech command.

-"bypass_images_lock_on_own_change"
->Whether images are forced to change even if they're locked, when you change them, by default.

-"bypass_tv_lock_on_own_change"
->Whether tv are forced to change even if they're locked, when you change it, by default.

-"bypass_radio_lock_on_own_change"
->Whether radio are forced to change even if they're locked, when you change it, by default.

 "global_settings_default_synth_enabled"
 >Whether the synth is enabled by default.